O-I Glass Celebrates Contribut - GuruFocus.com

 About O-I

-At O-I Glass, Inc. (: OI), we love glass and we’re proud to be one of the leading producers of glass bottles and jars around the globe.
-Glass is not only beautiful, it’s also pure, healthy and completely recyclable, making it the most sustainable rigid packaging material.
-Headquartered in Perrysburg, Ohio (USA), O-I is the preferred partner for many of the world’s leading food and beverage brands.
-We innovate in line with customers’ needs to create iconic packaging that builds brands around the world.
+At O-I Glass, Inc. (NYSE:OI, Financial), we love glass and we're proud to be one of the leading producers of glass bottles and jars around the globe.
+Glass is not only beautiful, it's also pure, healthy and completely recyclable, making it the most sustainable rigid packaging material.
+Headquartered in Perrysburg, Ohio (USA), O-I is the preferred partner for many of the world's leading food and beverage brands.
+We innovate in line with customers' needs to create iconic packaging that builds brands around the world.
 Led by our diverse team of approximately 24,000 people across 69 plants in 19 countries, O-I achieved revenues of $6.9 billion in 2022.
-Learn more about us: o-i.com / Facebook / Twitter / Instagram / LinkedIn
+Learn more about us: o-i.com / Facebook / Twitter/ Instagram/ LinkedIn